-- (c) Name any one cooperative society that you know. - Ans: (a) Buffer stock is a stock which is purchased from the farmers in the states where there is surplus production.
+- (c) Name any one cooperative society that you know. - Ans. (a) Buffer stock is a stock which is purchased from the farmers in the states where there is surplus production.
 This stock is purchased by the government through the Food Corporation of India. - (b) Ration shops are also called the fair price shops.
 The primary aim of setting up of ration shops is to provide food grains, sugar and kerosene oil for cooking at the subsidised rates to the people living Below Poverty Line (BPL).
 There are about 5.5 lakh ration shops across India. - (c) Amul is a cooperative in milk and milk products from Gujarat.

-- 21. The poorest section of the society might be food insecure most of the times while persons above the poverty line might also be food insecure when the country faces a national disaster/ calamity like earthquake, drought, flood, tsunami, widespread failure of crops causing famine, etc. Due to a natural calamity, say drought, total production of food-grains decreases.
+- 31. The poorest section of the society might be food insecure most of the times while persons above the poverty line might also be food insecure when the country faces a national disaster/ calamity like earthquake, drought, flood, tsunami, widespread failure of crops causing famine, etc. Due to a natural calamity, say drought, total production of food-grains decreases.
 It creates a shortage of food in the affected areas.
 Due to shortage of food, the prices goes up.
 At the high prices, some people cannot afford to buy food.
 If such calamity happens in a very wide spread area or is stretched over a longer time period, it may cause a situation of starvation.
 A massive starvation might take a turn of famine.
-A famine is characterised by wide spread deaths due to starvation and epidemics caused by forced use of contaminated water or decaying food and loss of body resistance due to weakening from starvation.
+A famine is characterised by wide spread deaths due to starvation and epidemics caused by forced use of contaminated water or decaying food and loss of body resistance due to weakening from starvation. - 31.1 Who is at risk of being food insecure during a natural calamity? - Ans.
+People below the poverty line become food insecure during a national disaster or calamity. - 31.2 How does a drought impact food-grains? - Ans.
+A drought decreases the production of foodgrains due to water scarcity and adverse weather conditions. - 31.3 What threat do droughts pose to food grains? - Ans.
+Droughts threaten the affordability of food grains by reducing production and increasing prices.
+They

-- 21.1 A natural calamity can even make peoplefood insecure.

-- (a) on the poverty line

-- (b) above poverty line

-- (c) enjoying good health and education

-- (d) leading a fulfilled life